 Phase 1 (2015) was based in NSW and involved shadowing professionals as they visit families in their homes.
 We observed what happens, looking out for instances that relate to the concepts and questions above.
 It was important to begin with observation, because enabled us to know what questions to ask in subsequent interview-based phases.

-Phase 2 (2016) is again based in NSW, and will involve tracking the relationship between professionals and families over several months.
-This allows us to trace longer term outcomes for families and how they come about.
-We will do this through a sequence of three interviews with both professionals and parents.
+Phase 2 (2016) was again based in NSW, and involved tracking the relationship between professionals and families over several months.
+This allowed us to trace longer term outcomes for families and how they come about.
+We did this through a sequence of interviews with both professionals and parents.

-Phase 3 will involve data collection in NSW and hopefully two other Australian States.
-Here we will use one-off interviews to collect stories of positive change.
+Phase 3 involves data collection in NSW, Tasmania and South Australia.
+Here we use one-off interviews to collect stories of positive change.
 In this phase we will spread fieldwork over a wide range of services and sites.